ibmresearchuk/emerging-technology-workshops/workshop-design/how-to.md

 ## What to do before the workshop
 * Run through with the client how the day(s) will be organised.
 * Make sure there is at least one user (or proxy user) who will attend.
 Ideally, each team should have one user.
-* Work out the teams, skills, background and experience should be spread amongst different groups as far as possible.
+* Work out how the teams, skills, background and experience should be spread amongst different groups as far as possible.
 Ideal team size is three or four, each team should include one Emerging Technology developer.
 * Book a room with plenty of wall space for charts and make sure there's plenty of post-its, sharpies.

 ## How to run the workshop